JunyiWuCode/JunyiWuCode.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a second-year master student at the [Department of Computer Science and Engineering (CSE)](https://www.cs.sjtu.edu.cn/en/), [Shanghai Jiao Tong University (SJTU)](https://en.sjtu.edu.cn/), advised by Prof. [Yulun Zhang](https://yulunzhang.com/) and Prof. [Linghe Kong](https://www.cs.sjtu.edu.cn/~linghe.kong/).
-Previously, I received my B.E. degree from SJTU in 2023.

-My research interests lie in LLM/VLM/DiT model compression and acceleration, including techniques such as binarization and post-training quantization.
-Additionally, I focus on synthetic data augmentation and AI-generated content (AIGC), encompassing text-to-image and text-to-video generative models.

-I interned at [Amazon ASAIL](https://www.amazonaws.cn/ailab/), [Sony AI](https://ai.sony/projects/ai-ethics/), [Xiaohongshu](https://job.xiaohongshu.com/), and [Bytedance Seed-LLM](https://seed.bytedance.com/zh/direction/llm).
+I am an undergraduate student in Electronic Engineering at Shanghai Jiao Tong University (SJTU).
+My research focuses on large language model acceleration, GPU systems for graphics/vision, and efficient video generation (quantization and caching).

+I have worked as a research assistant with Prof. Guohao Dai (SJTU) and Prof. Yulun Zhang, contributing to SpecEE (LLM speculative early exiting), BalanceGS (high-fidelity 3D Gaussian Splatting optimization), and QuantCache (efficient video generation with hierarchical latent caching and adaptive quantization).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->